Wind-2375-like/err-prop-usr-misinfo/README.md

 # Err-Prop-Usr-Misinfo

-This is the official implementation for error propagation of user misinformation in LLM reasoning.
+This is the official implementation for err-prop-usr-misinfo.

 We develop a pipeline to systematically evaluate the impact of user misinformation on LLM reasoning, analyzing correction behaviors and their effectiveness.